 Kai looked up at her friend, her moist eyes reflecting her hurt feelings.
 “I didn’t cheat!
 You just always have to be the winner.
 Why are you like that Mag?” she said, her lip trembling.
 “Just can’t stand to be beat by one of us?”
 Kai stood stiffly and turned to hide her tears.

 “You are such a princess!” giggled Kai.
 “Twelfth in line from the throne?
-You should be next in line!” she snorted, which triggered even more laughter.
+You should be next in line!” and she snorted again, which made them laugh even harder.

-Maggie sighed, and smiled at her friend as their giggles subsides.
+Maggie sighed and smiled at her friend as her giggles subsided.
 It was hard to deal with Kai sometimes.
 Not because she was difficult in any particular way, but because like most of her people she was incredibly honest.
 Blunt even.
 Maggie’s family was considered plain-spoken by the standards of the Illian elite, but she had grown up in circles where people played word games and what they said was not always what they meant.
-Maggie loved that she didn’t have to be on guard with Kai, or couch her remarks in clever dialogue.
-The problem for Maggie was that when she removed the social wrapping from her interactions she came to realize how petty, mean-spirited and spoiled she had been.
+Maggie loved that she didn’t have to be on guard with Kai or couch her remarks in clever dialogue.
+The problem for Maggie was that when she removed the social wrapping from her interactions, she came to realize how petty, mean-spirited and spoiled she had been.
 But she could change.

 Maggie took her friends small hand, marveling again at the hard ridges and calluses she found there.
 “You’ve got mud in your hair.
 We’d better get that washed out before it dries.”